RCP Resident Doctor Committee vacancies

 Trainee Committee

 Recruitment into the Resident Doctor Committee takes place once annually.
 The committee contains seats for 35 members: 33 regional representatives, co-chairs and a deputy chair.
 Representatives serve a 2-4 year tenure.
 If you would like to join the committee but there are no current vacancies in your region, please feel free to express your interest via email to be kept up to date.
-The next round of recruitment is scheduled to take place in 2026.
+The next round of recruitment is scheduled to take place in Spring 2026.

 The role